Japan's modest household spending, wages growth point to fragile outlook

 "But companies may not raise wages much this year because there is so much uncertainty on the global economy," he said.
 "There's a small but likely chance the economy may contract again in January-March."

-Analysts say consumption held up in the final months of 2018 as falling gasoline and vegetable costs lifted households' purchasing power.
+Analysts say consumption held up in the final months of 2018 as falling petrol and vegetable costs lifted households' purchasing power.

 But there is uncertainty on whether there will be a sufficient boost in consumption to offset weakness in exports, as slowing global demand and US-Sino trade frictions hurt business sentiment.